I'm a Slave 4 U: Background and composition

-"I'm a Slave 4 U" was written and produced by Pharrell Williams and Chad Hugo of the Neptunes, who also collaborated with Spears on "Boys", another track from Britney.
+"I'm a Slave 4 U" was written and produced by Pharrell Williams and Chad Hugo of the Neptunes, who also collaborated with Britney Spears on "Boys", another track from Britney.
 Both recordings were originally intended for Janet Jackson's seventh studio album All for You (2001) – Jackson's recording was an unreleased demo before the track was handed to Spears.
 "I'm a Slave 4 U" was recorded by Andrew Cleman (Master Sound Studios, Virginia Beach, Virginia) and Brian Garten (Right Track Studios, New York City), and was mixed by Serban Ghenea.
 Audio engineering on the track was done by Ryan Smith and Tim Roberts.
 After reading the lyrics for the first time, Spears stated it talks "...about me just wanting to go out and forget who I am and dance and have a good time.
 That's kinda where I am right now.
 I love working, but at the same time I love having a good time."

 The dance-pop and R&B song is backed with breathy and moaning vocals and scratching.
 The soundscape of the song has been noted to be similar to Vanity 6's 1982 song "Nasty Girl".